DEFRA/node-mcp-server-demo/docs/mcp-implementation-overview.md

 ## Architecture Overview

-Our implementation follows a layered architecture that integrates MCP capabilities with our existing Hapi.js REST API:
+Our implementation follows a layered architecture that integrates MCP capabilities with our Hapi.js server:

 ```
 ┌─────────────────────────────────────────────────────────┐